the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-planning.md

 ### Timeline & Milestones
 * Establish a project timeline with key milestones and deadlines.
 * Break down the project into manageable phases or tasks.
-* Useful documentation: Gantt charts, road maps, or project boards.
+* Useful documentation: Gantt charts, roadmaps, or project boards.

 ### Methodology
 * Determine the appropriate research methods and materials.